 Not one to do things by halves, Dave opted for a second jaunt onto Kjeragbolten as he wanted to capture it on the GoPro.
-I can barely watch the footage without getting nervous (that’s me with my eyes closed in the background!) but it’s some of my favourite video action from the trip!

 The views from the top are incredible and we spent a an hour chilling out beside Kjeragbolten admiring the amazing fjord views below.
 Our obsession with snow-capped mountains knows no bounds and we were treated to an abundance of them for as far as we could see!

 Star jumps are optional!
 Lysebotn is stunning from above and it was hard to believe that we’d climbed so high!